-4.2 Monolingual Experiments
+4.1 Monolingual Experiments

-The aim of the experiments for the monolingual track was to compare the retrieval effectiveness of the language independent stemmer, illustrated Section 2, with that of an algorithm based on a-priori linguistic knowledge - we have chosen the widely used Porter's stemmers.
+The aim of the experiments for the monolingual track was to compare the retrieval effectiveness of the language independent stemmer, illustrated in Section 2, with that of an algorithm based on a-priori linguistic knowledge - we have chosen the widely used Porter's stemmers.
 The hypothesis was that the proposed probabilistic approach generates stemmers that perform as effectively as Porter's stemmers.
-To evaluate stemming algorithms, the performances of different IR systems have been compared by changing only the stemming algorithms for different runs, all other things being equal.
-Our aim was to test the following hypotheses:

-H': stemming does not hurt and can enhance the effectiveness of retrieval,

-H": the proposed statistical stemmers perform as effectively as Porter's ones.
+In order to evaluate stemming algorithms, we have compared the performances of different IR systems by only changing the stemming algorithms for different runs, all other things being equal.
+Our aim was to test the following hypotheses: H' - stemming does not hurt and can enhance the effectiveness of retrieval, H'' - the proposed statistical stemmers perform as effectively as those of Porter.
 Experiments were conducted for the following languages: Finnish, French, and Russian.
 For each track the following stemming algorithms were tested:

 - No Stem: no stemming algorithm was applied; - Porter: the stemming algorithms freely available at the Snowball Web site edited by Martin Porter for different languages have been used.
-Russian is an exception, because the java implementation for the Russian stemmer seems to not properly process Unicode strings and so we were unable to produce runs with this stemmer; - STON: the stemming algorithm based on Hidden Markov Models has been used.
+Russian is an exception, because the java implementation for the Russian stemmer seems not to properly process Unicode strings and so we were unable to produce runs with this stemmer; - STON: the stemming algorithm based on HMMs has been used.